aastha985/Employee_Attrition_Prediction/README.md

 ![Methodology Flowchart](./Images/Flowchart.png)

+#### Machine Learning Models

+We trained and evaluated 9 supervised machine lerning classification models.

+1. Logistic Regression
+2. Naive Bayes
+3. Decision Tree
+4. Random Forest
+5. AdaBoost
+6. Support Vector Machine
+7. Linear Discriminant Analysis
+8. Multilayer Perceptron
+9. K-Nearest Neighbors

+#### Datasets
+We trained our models on 6 different datasets
+1. Imabalanced
+2. Undersampled
+3. Oversampled
+4. PCA
+5. Undersampling With PCA
+6. Oversampling With PCA

+Further, to get the best performance, hyperparameter tuning was carried out using RandomSearchCV and GridSearchCV.
+K-fold cross-validation with 5 folds was also performed on the training set.
+To handle model interpretability, appropriate graphs and figures were used.Accuracy for the attrition decision is a biased metric, and hence we evaluated the model on all the following classification metrics: accuracy, precision, recall and F1 Score.

 ## Dataset
 We used the [IBM Employee Attrition dataset from Kaggle](https://www.kaggle.com/pavansubhasht/ibm-hr-analytics-attrition-dataset).
 It contains 35 columns and 1470 rows and has a mix of numerical and categorical features.
 A sample row is shown below.